puppetlabs/puppet-docs/source/puppetdb/0.9/index.markdown

 nav: puppetdb0.9.html
 ---

-INTRODUCTORY MATERIAL HERE
+Welcome to the beta release of PuppetDB!

-PuppetDB is a Puppet data warehouse; it manages storage and retrieval of all platform-generated data, such as catalogs, facts, reports, etc.
+PuppetDB is a Puppet data warehouse; it manages storage and retrieval of all platform-generated data.
+Currently, it stores catalogs and facts; in future releases, it will expand to include more data, like reports.

 So far, we've implemented the following features: